jyutzler/Bridge-Systems/system.md

    * 3♠ = invitational with a six-card suit.
 Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.
    * 3♣, 3♦, 3♥ = natural and game forcing.
    * 3NT = asking for a choice between 3NT and 4♠.
-   * 4♠ = placing the contract, with a six-card or longer suit.
+   * 4♠ = invitational to 6♠ with a six-card or longer suit.
+   * 4NT = quantitative invitation to 6♠ or 6NT with a five-card suit.

+### Texas Transfer
+The Texas transfer that shows a six-card suit is used for the majors: 4♦ is a transfer to hearts, 4♥ is a transfer to spades.
+Opener must accept the transfer.

+1NT — 4♥ — 4♠
+   * Pass = content to play 4♠.
+   * 4NT = Blackwood.

+The Texas transfer is on through 3♣.
+In other words it must be a jump.

 ### 2 Spades
 A 2♠ response requires the 1NT bidder to rebid 3♣, which may be passed with a